-The main idea of the (full) k-means algorithm in Hadoop should be almost obvious, and it is as follows:
+The main idea of the k-means algorithm in Hadoop should be almost obvious, and it is as follows:

 - 1. First we select the k random centers using MapReduce.
-To do that we can assign a random number to each document and we select the top k.
-An alternative, more efficient way (proposed by some of you), is to select the random initial clusters during the preprocessing, and avoid this round of MapReduce. - 2.
+To do that we can assign a random number to each document and we select the top k. - 2.
 The main part of the algorithm consists of several map-reduce rounds.
 In the map step, every document must select its closest center.
 In the reduce rounds, for every cluster we have a list of the documents assigned to it and we recompute the new center. - 3.
 After convergence, for each cluster we report the documents assigned to it.
 We can also do this with MapReduce.